Adrenalina Skateboard Marathon: History

 The first Adrenalina Skateboard Marathon took place on November 6, 2010, at Gulfstream Park in Hallandale Beach, Florida.
 One hundred and twenty-five people participated in the event and there were three hundred people total in attendance.
 A large international field was drawn, due to the fact it was the largest prize purse to date, including a ten thousand dollar grand prize.
 Jeff Vyain was the first winner of the event.
 He set a world record with a time of 1:40:58.

+From 2012 to 2017 it was held in San Diego, California.